-See the world's largest fish at the world's largest aquarium.
+See the world's largest fish at the largest aquarium in the U.S.

 The Georgia Aquarium, home of the AT&T Dolphin Tales show, is the largest aquarium in the world, with 10 million gallons of galleries, exhibits and aquatic animals, including beluga whales.
 The Georgia Aquarium is the only aquarium outside of Asia to house the whale shark, the world's largest fish.